Blog powered by TypePad

 If you know of any such program or effort -- at any stage of development -- please post a comment on this site to tell me -- and the rest of the word -- about it.
 Check the comment section to see what others have written.

-If you want to write to me privately, my e-mail is crouch@patriot.net.
-However, that address is heavily spammed and heavily spam-filtered, so your message might get lost.
+If you want to write to me privately, please e-mail me through my law firm and it will go directly to me.
 You can always get in touch with me by posting a comment on this site or calling me at 703-528-6700.

 Please do not use this site for political debates such as gay-marriage issues, etc.